devhubapp/devhub/README.md

 > "If you find something you think is cool then give that person some money for it so they can make more things you think are cool" 💙

-DevHub plans to be a sustainable open source project.
+DevHub plans to be a sustainable project.
 It's not made by a huge company like Facebook.
 It was created by a single developer that could be making $200k on Facebook, but instead makes $0 working on this full time.
 DevHub does not plan to work with donations and, instead, plan to create real value for its users and have a few paid features.
 If you want the project to live and be actively maintained, understand that it will need a revenue and consider subscribing to the paid plan once it launches.

 - [ ] **Support for private repositories**: See what your team members are working on ([#32](https://github.com/devhubapp/devhub/issues/32));
 - [ ] **Push notifications**: Enable push notifications for your filtered columns on mobile and/or desktop ([#51](https://github.com/devhubapp/devhub/issues/51));